-Monitored: A Nursing and Midwifery Acuity Group has been established which is chaired by the Deputy Director of Nursing & Quality This Group meets bi-monthly and reports to the Executive Workforce ratio of medical staff to inpatient beds.
+Monitored: A Nursing and Midwifery Acuity^{} Group has been established which is chaired by the Deputy Director of Nursing & Quality This Group meets bi-monthly and reports to the Executive Workforce Committee.
+The European Working Time Directive (EWTD) and data from Doctor Foster has been used in the monitoring of medical staff.
+This is being used as the safety assessment in calculating the ratio of medical staff to inpatient beds.